Submit a Paper Read on IEEE Xplore

 IEEE Copyright

-It is the policy of the IEEE to own the copyright to technical contributions it publishes on behalf of the interests of the IEEE and its authors and their employers, and to facilitate the appropriate reuse of this material by others.
-To comply with IEEE policy under the U.S. Copyright Law, authors are required to sign an IEEE Copyright Form before publication.
+It is the policy of IEEE to own the copyright to technical contributions it publishes on behalf of the interests of the IEEE and its authors and their employers, and to facilitate the appropriate reuse of this material by others.
+To comply with IEEE policy under the U.S. Copyright Law, authors are required to sign at IEEE Copyright Form before publication.
 This form returns to authors and their employers, full rights to reuse their material for their own purposes.

-The U.S. International Traffic in Arms Regulation page should be viewed by authors who are submitting military- or defense-related material, are U.S. nationals (including green card holders); work for a U.S.-based organization, regardless of where they are physically located; or work at a U.S. location of a non-U.S.-based organization.
+The U.S. International Traffic in Arms Regulation page should be viewed by authors who are submitting military or defense-related material, are U.S. nationals, including green card holders; work for a U.S. based organization, regardless of where they are physically located; or work at a U.S. location of a non-U.S.-based organization.
 All authors must ensure that they are in compliance with ITAR and the U.S. Office of Foreign Assets Control regulation as outlined in the above page.
 If you have any questions on these two regulations, please contact the email address listed on that page.
 For information on IEEE copyright policy, permission to reuse IEEE copyrighted material, electronic preprints, or posting your paper on your own server, please visit the IEEE Intellectual Property Rights page.

-In addition to the IEEE policies, pre-publication author misconduct, such as double-submission or plagiarism, will result in rejection of the manuscript(s), and a minimum 6 month ban on submissions to fully owned ComSoc publications by the author(s).
+In addition to the IEEE policies, pre-publication author misconduct, such as double-submission or plagiarism, will result in rejection of the manuscript(s), and a minimum six month ban on submissions to fully owned ComSoc publications by the author(s).

 Reprints